What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 I think that long-haul flights are awful unless, of course, you are flying first class or even business class.

-Living in Australia for my whole life means that when I went to distant lands, I had to endure lengthy international overnight flights every single time, which means I know this guide will help you prepare.
+Living in Australia my whole life means I have to endure lengthy international overnight flights whenever I travel, so I know this guide will help you prepare.

 Balkans Travel Blog_What To Wear On A Long Haul Flight

 The journey from Sydney to our place in Croatia is about 35 hours door-to-door, way too long to be in a restrictive outfit.
-I have learned a thing (or twenty) in my experience of all my long-haul travel adventures.
+I have learned a thing (or twenty) from all my long-haul travel adventures.

 And now, with what seems like a new COVID strain, every time I read the news, there are even MORE things you need to know about traveling long-haul safety.